billgertz/MIAB_dns_api/README.md

 # How to use DNS API

-If your dns provider doesn't provide api access, you can use our dns alias mode:
+If your dns provider doesn't provide api access, you can use our dns alias mode until the pull request is accpeted:

 https://github.com/Neilpang/acme.sh/wiki/DNS-alias-mode

 ## 1. Use Mail In A Box API to automatically issue cert

 First you need an Administrator account to use MIAB API and the name of your mail server.
-You'll also need the curl package to be installed. wget doesn't work at the moment.

 ```
 export $MIAB_Username="admin@yourbox.email"